-Each journal submission need not be any more than two pages.
+Each journal submission should be two pages.
 A possible way of organizing it would be: Key points from the text that came up for the student; how the text relates to the student's own prior experience, professional perspective, cultural view; how the text may connect to the student's emerging guiding principles; issues and concerns that come up for the student while reading the text.